Ariana Grande Restarts Song After Concert-Goer Shouts ‘Wait, Start Again! I Wasn’t Recording!’

 Ariana has been lauded for her music and spirit by many, and her fans are notoriously supportive.
 When you consider how responsive she is to them, it’s not hard to understand their devotion.

 Just recently, she posted a heartfelt thank you to social media, telling her fans how much she appreciated their “warmth” upon the release of her new album.
-So far, Sweetener has received 16 official #1’s, making it the most popular female album since Adele’s 25 in 2015.
+So far, Sweetener has received 16 official No. 1’s, making it the most popular female album since Adele’s 25 in 2015.
 This is a high honor, one that Ariana has taken with grace and gratitude.

 Let’s hope we get more inside looks into her future “Sweetener Sessions.”